Companies that adopt customer success strategies aren’t just trying to score points in front of their customers.

 When asking your customers for feedback to reduce customer support strain, there’s a few things you want to keep in mind.

-First of all, while there’s many ways of gathering feedback, you want to make sure you’re gathering the most actionable and useful data possible.
+First of all, while there are many ways of gathering feedback, you want to make sure you’re gathering the most actionable and useful data possible.

 There’s no point in asking all your customers for a generic thumbs up or a thumbs down on your product as a whole.